-A significant portion of the wealth management products we distribute have real estate or real estate-related business as their underlying assets.
+A significant portion of the wealth management products we distribute have real estate or real estate-related financial products as their underlying assets.
 Our business may be materially and adversely affected by various fluctuations and uncertainties in China's real estate industry, including government measures aimed at the industry.

-To date, a significant portion of the wealth management products that we distribute involves real estate-related assets as their underlying investments.
-For the years ended June 30, 2019, 2020 and 2021, the total transaction value of such wealth management products accounted for 60.2%, 57.2% and 58.2%, respectively, of the total transaction value of all the wealth management products we distributed.
-We expect that such wealth management products will continue to account for a significant, though continuously decreasing, portion of the products we distribute.
+To date, a significant portion of the wealth management products that we distribute involves real estate-related financial products as their underlying investments.
+For the years ended June 30, 2020, 2021 and 2022, the total transaction value of such wealth management products accounted for 57.2%, 58.2% and 37.9%, respectively, of the total transaction value of all the wealth management products we distributed.